kfung21/norcaltravels_old/doc/blog/2020-06-23_Dumb Jokes.md

 *Q:What do you call a dumb omnivore?A: A meathead!*

 NOW MINERALS FEEL LEFT OUT <br/>
-*I'mnot vegetarian because I love animals.
+*I'm not vegetarian because I love animals.
 I'm vegetarian because I hate vegetables.*

 CANT CATCH A BREAK <br/>
-*Q:What is the Native American word for vegetarian?* <br/>
+*Q: What is the Native American word for vegetarian?* <br/>
 A: "Poor hunter!"

 YOU CAN’T FORGET THAT FACE <br/>